openqasm/openqasm/source/intro.rst

 real-time classical computations.
 Its main goal is to serve as an intermediate representation for higher-level compilers to communicate with quantum hardware.
 Allowances have been made for human usability.
-In particular, the language admits different representations of the same program as it is descends from a high-level description to a pulse representation.
+In particular, the language admits different representations of the same program as it is transformed from a high-level description to a pulse representation.

 This document is draft version 3.0 of the OpenQASM specification.
 The Qiskit development team is